 Romans 12:2 Do not conform to the pattern of this world, but be transformed by the renewing of your mind.
 Then you will be able to test and approve what God’s will is—his good, pleasing and perfect will.

 7. Allow the Holy Spirit to convict

 In our journey of transformation, the Holy Spirit will reveal areas in our lives that displease God.
 He doesn’t scrub us clean without our explicit consent.
 We need to decide to turn away from our sin and return to God.
-This could include confessing to God-fearing Christians who are able to pray for us and encourage us along our journey.
+This could include confessing to God, with God-fearing Christians as our witnesses so that they are able to pray for us and encourage us along our journey.

 John 16:8 When he comes, he will convict the world of guilt in regard to sin and righteousness and judgment:

 We enjoy having conversations with the people we love, what more with God!
 Just as there are ways to hold healthy conversations with people, we also need to know how to pray in healthy ways.

 1 Thessalonians 5:16-18 Be joyful always; pray continually; give thanks in all circumstances, for this is God’s will for you in Christ Jesus.

 Spiritually transformed because of God’s love